mrkgnao/jeans/README.md

 This brings up two possibilities:

+### `deriving` on steroids
-* Write your own types and have law-abiding Functor/Applicative/Monad/Monoid/Foldable etc. instances generated automatically if they exist.
+Write your own types and have law-abiding Functor/Applicative/Monad/Monoid/Foldable etc. instances generated automatically if they exist: we just ask `djinn` to generate functions with the types we want, and use QuickCheck to check naturality, functoriality, and so on.

+### New Monads Plan™
-* My original goal: generate random ADTs, including ones with function types in them, and see if they admit interesting instances of Applicative, Monad, or other "control" structures that aren't obvious combinations of well-known ones.
+My original goal: generate random ADTs, including ones with function types in them, and see if they admit interesting instances of Applicative, Monad, or other "control" structures that aren't obvious combinations of well-known ones.
 (E.g. `StateT (Reader r) a` isn't interesting.)
 In essence, I'd like my laptop to search for new monads, at the price of a bit of CPU load. :)

 Well, eventually.

+# Where the code comes from

+This is a "fork" of sorts of `djinn-th`: the link to the original repo 404ed, so I grabbed the latest `.tar.gz` off Hackage and started working off of it. `djinn-th` is itself a fork of `djinn` by Lennart Augustsson.

 # License